-In origami inside-reverse-fold, the tip of the paper tucks between the open side.
+In origami inside-reverse-fold, the tip of the paper tucks between the open sides.
 The fold lies between the front and rear layers of the paper.

-The fold in origami inside-reverse-fold is in the opposite direction of origami outside-reverse-fold.
+The crease in origami inside-reverse-fold is in the opposite direction of origami outside-reverse-fold.
 The inside-reverse-fold is more common than the outside-reverse-fold.

 The origami inside-reverse-fold is often used for: